HIGH IDEALS: A Letter on the Origins of Schema's 5 Activist Domains

 5. Freedom of Speech - formal free-speech absolutism stance and activism in support of freedom of expression - legal, social, personal and creative; open and strict negative stance against any and all policies that restrict freedom of speech, be it law or public discourse.

-Notice how there's no ESG, CSR, B Corp and other corporate slop involved - that is by design.
+No ESG, CSR, B Corp and other corporate slop involved - by design.
 As someone who had the gag-reflex inducing displeasure to practice professional yapping about ESG, I've seen its implementation in the real world, and, as you may have experienced this yourself, it's rarely more than a comfortable lie.
-And so we dismiss it.
+And so we dismiss it entirely - at least for SME's.
 Bury it in a sea of mediocrity, inaction, sleep-deprived consciousness, manufactured urgency and analysis paralysis - let it drown in a world of corporate boot licking and double speak.
-The next 5 blog entries cover each of our activist policies.
-I'll show you how each is enforced with legal, formal, real-world business practice and activist action - consider this an invitation to develop your own or connect with us in support of our domains.
-Next letter is on Ukraine.
-Unthink Marketing, Harry @ Schema